-As a car enthusiast and detailing professional, I’ve seen countless vehicles damaged by the wrong cleaners.
+As a car enthusiast, I’ve seen countless vehicles damaged by the wrong cleaners.
 The key factor often overlooked is pH level.
 Every car care product has a pH value that influences its aggressiveness, effectiveness, and safety on different surfaces.
 Using an acidic wheel cleaner on paint or a strong alkaline degreaser on delicate trim can cause irreversible damage.

 By understanding pH-neutral, acidic, and alkaline products, you can protect coatings, maintain gloss, and safely remove contaminants without compromising your vehicle.
 In this guide, I’ll share expert insights, recommended products, and practical routines that I personally trust.